When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Experiments and Results

 \subsection{Detectors under GT-box-controlled evaluation}

-Even when localization is controlled for using ground-truth bounding boxes, detectors remain highly conservative on pareidolic regions.
-This confirms that their low bias stems from strong semantic priors rather than merely missed localization.
-The main analyses so far evaluate detectors in a full-image setting, where they must both localize and classify pareidolic regions, whereas CLIP and ViT operate directly on annotated boxes.
-To factor out localization and ask how detectors behave when only asked to judge a given region, we introduce a GT-box-controlled evaluation.
-For each FacesInThings box, we crop a padded region around the annotation and run YOLOv8 and RetinaFace on this crop, then record whether they produce any \emph{Human} detection and with what confidence.
+The analyses so far evaluate detectors in a full-image setting, where they must both localize and classify pareidolic regions, whereas CLIP and ViT operate directly on annotated boxes.
+To factor out localization and examine detector behavior on a given region, we introduce a GT-box-controlled evaluation.
+For each box, we crop a padded region around the annotation and run YOLOv8 and RetinaFace on this crop, then record whether they produce a \emph{Human} detection and its confidence.

-Figure~\ref{fig:gtbox_response_rate} shows that even when localization is controlled for using ground-truth regions, detectors remain highly conservative on pareidolic regions.
-The response rate (the probability that a detector produces any \emph{Human} detection on a GT box) is low.
-RetinaFace fires on fewer than 2\% of GT boxes on \emph{Easy} images and even less on \emph{Medium} and \emph{Hard} ones.
-This reflects a strong prior for real faces that rarely generalizes to face-like patterns.
-YOLOv8 responds on roughly 7-10\% of boxes depending on difficulty, far below CLIP's near-saturated response on the same regions.
-When a response does occur, the mean \emph{Human} score (the average Human confidence when the detector responds) remains relatively high for RetinaFace ($\approx$ $0.55$ to $0.60$ across difficulty levels).
-YOLOv8's Human scores are more moderate ($\approx$ $0.4$ to $0.45$).
-This is consistent with strong semantic gating rather than indecision.
+The response rate (the probability that a detector produces any \textit{Human} detection on a GT box) is low.
+RetinaFace fires on fewer than 2\% of GT boxes on \textit{Easy} images and even less on \textit{Medium} and \textit{Hard} ones.
+YOLOv8 responds on 7-10\% of boxes depending on difficulty, far below CLIP’s near-saturated response on the same regions (see Supplementary Fig.~S4 for details).
 Together with the full-image results, this control experiment confirms that low pareidolia bias in detectors is not merely a side effect of missed localization, but a consequence of their priors and decision rules.